HayaRiesel/flightSimulator-conrol/README.md

 # flightSimulator-conrol
-web aplication that control a flight simulator (FlightGear)
+WPF desktop application that control a flight simulator (FlightGear)